 Financial Markets Are Like a Drunken Firing Squad

-in the book “The Physics of Wall Street: A Brief History of Predicting the Unpredictable” James Owen Weatherall describes the Cauchy Distribution with the following analogy.
+in the book “The Physics of Wall Street: A Brief History of Predicting the Unpredictable” James Owen Weatherall describes the with the following analogy.
 Imagine a drunken squad about to shoot on the wall in front of them:

-“If you make a notice of where each bullet hits the wall you can use this information to come up with a distribution that corresponds to the probability that any given bullet will hit any given part of the wall…The firing’s drunken squad bullets hit the middle part of the wall most of the time – more often, in fact that the normal distribution, would have predicted.
-But the bullets also hit very distant parts of the wall surprisingly often – much, much more often than the normal distribution would have predicted.“
+“If you make a notice of where each bullet hits the wall you can use this information to come up with a distribution that corresponds to the “ that any given bullet will hit any given part of the wall…The firing’s drunken squad bullets hit the middle part of the wall most of the time – more often, in fact that the normal distribution, would have predicted.
+But the bullets also hit very distant parts of the wall surprisingly often – much, much more often than the normal distribution would have predicted.

-In other words, this kind of distribution totally changes the probability of certain “rare events” to happen.
-In fact, according to David Hand, in his book “The Improbability Principle” a 5-sigma event that according to the Gaussian distribution has a 1 in 3.5 million years to happen, in the Cauchy distribution, it has a 1 in 16 probabilities to happen!
+In other words, this kind of distribution changes the The Improbability Principle” a 5-sigma event that according to the Gaussian distribution has a 1 in 3.5 million years to happen, in the Cauchy distribution, it has a 1 in 16 to happen!of certain “rare ” to happen.
+In fact, according to David Hand, in his book “